crnnr/Greenscreen_Chromakey/README.md

 This folder can be changed in lines 13 and 17 in the Code.
 Please note that the Pictures need to have the same resolution as the Webcam.

+# Command line parameters

+-noslide: Removes the slider from the app
+-onlykeyed: Shows only the final picture with the adjusted background, no webcam feed or slider.

 # TODO

 1. Implement Dynamic Threshold Adjustment